The Crump Theatre

-The Crump Theatre is located in downtown Columbus, Indiana, at 425 Third Street, is part of the Columbus Historic District, which is listed on the National Register of Historic Places.
+The Crump Theatre is located in downtown Columbus, Indiana, at 425 Third Street.
+It is part of the Columbus Historic District, which is listed on the National Register of Historic Places.
 The theatre is owned by the Columbus Capital Foundation and periodically used as an event space for a variety of acts, including musicians, comedians, and paranormal investigators.

-History
+Early history

 The theatre came into being in 1889 when Charles Franklin Sparrell was hired by John Smith Crump to add a theatre to an existing building at this site.
 Alden Meranda completed a renovation in 1941 that transformed the building into its current Art Deco appearance.
 In 2013 a theatre consulting firm, Jones & Phillips, was hired by the Columbus Redevelopment Commission to complete a study on the viability of the theatre.